rehierl/node-tree-outliner/1-1-2-order-theory/1-2-structures-2.md

 * comparable - if (a <= b) or (b <= a)
 * incomparable - if neither (a <= b) nor (b <= a)
 * chain - a subset of a poset such that each pair is comparable
-* antichain - a subset of a poset such that no two distinct elements are comparable
+* antichain - a subset of a poset such that no pair is comparable
 * maximal antichain - not a strict subset of any other antichain
 * maximum antichain - cardinality is greater-or-equal to any other antichain
 * i.e. "any other antichain" with regards to one poset